Reading:

 Wrong.

-Your eCommerce store doesn’t need all of those channels.
-It needs as many as you can manage and do an awesome job on.
-If you can’t be awesome on everyone, pick just one Social Media platform, or maybe two, but never, ever dilute your effort and be average at any of them.
+Your E-Commerce store only needs some of those channels, and it needs as many as you can manage and do an excellent job.
+If you can’t be awesome on everyone, pick just one Social Media platform, or maybe two, but never dilute your effort and be average at any of them.
 (See: Which Social Media Platform is Right for Your Business?)

-Choose and commit fully to the Social Media platforms where your demographic audience is most present, a platform where you can compete for attention (the biggest isn’t always the best) and one which you enjoy using – it’s likely that you’ll be spending a lot of time there.
+Choose and commit fully to these platforms where your demographic audience is most present, a platform where you can compete for attention (the biggest isn’t always the best).
+One you enjoy using – you’ll likely be spending much time there.

 Failing to Listen and Respond

-The first rule for eCommerce stores on Social Media is to Listen, engage and respond.
-Whether your eCommerce store is active on Social Media or not, your customers are and they’re either singing your praises or complaining about you.
+The first rule for E-Commerce stores on Social Media is to Listen, engage and respond.
+Whether your E-Commerce store is active or not, your customers are and they’re either singing your praises or complaining about you.

 Focusing Only On Their Own Brand

-Knowing your audience well also means that you’re part of that community, that you understand and appreciate their interests and their pain and that you’re part of those conversations too.
+Knowing your audience well also means that you’re part of that community, understand and appreciate their interests and pain, and are part of those conversations too.
 If your audience is parents and your products fit, yes, you should be creating and curating content about parenting.
-If your products are used in sports, health, and fitness, yes, you should be curating and creating content about those subjects, about upcoming events and commenting on relevant issues in that space.
+If your products are used in sports, health, and fitness, you should curate and create content about those subjects and upcoming events and comment on relevant issues in that space.

-Absolutely, promote your eCommerce store too, but avoid the mistake of failing to achieve a sensible balance that doesn’t focus only on your products.
-Engage first.
-Be relevant and helpful second.
+Promote your E-Commerce store, but ensure a sensible balance that doesn’t focus only on your products.
+Engage first, and be relevant and helpful second.
 Sell third.

 Focusing on the Wrong Metrics